 Integration Breadth

-Composio abstracts authentication complexity across hundreds of tools—handling OAuth flows, API key rotation, and token refresh without custom code.
+Composio abstracts authentication complexity across many tools, handling OAuth flows, API key rotation, and token refresh without custom code.
 This breadth reduces time-to-value for teams connecting agents to established SaaS tools.

 Core Capabilities